 There was a bit of dread in his sigh before went into the explanation.
 “Pops is doin’ life.
 Older brother got sent up for twenty doin’ the same dumb shit.
 I stayed around for as long as I could, but knew I had to get the fuck out.
 Grabbed my sister.
 Loaded up that Benz and kept drivin’ ‘til we hit the East coast.
 Spent the rest of the summer drivin’ around just seein’ shit.
 Neither one of us had been anywhere.”
 A familiar shrug was followed by the gentle petting to her leg.
 “We liked Tampa.
 Safer than Orlando, cheaper than Miami.
 Had community and some family here already.
 Good schools for Irma.”

-Kandy nodded and let her hands wander down his neck to his shoulder blades, “Your sister is a junior, so you guys been here like three years?”
+Kandy nodded and let her hands wander down his neck to his shoulder blades, “Your sister is a senior, so you guys been here like three years?”

 “‘Bout that, yea.”